 Dave became interested in Indonesia when he studied Indonesian as a high school student in Sydney in the early 90s, and he has since researched conflict, politics, democratisation and human rights issues in Indonesia for well over a decade.
 He has guest-edited two editions of Inside Indonesia: edition 79 – "Islamic Law: What would it mean for Indonesia?" - and edition 72 - "Give press freedom a chance".
 Dave is currently a senior research fellow at the Asia Institute at the University of Melbourne and an associate at the Centre for Indonesian Law, Islam and Society.
 He wrote his PhD on the Poso conflict in Central Sulawesi (published as A Few Poorly Organised Men: Interreligious Violence in Poso, Indonesia), and has previously worked for the Lowy Institute, the World Bank and the International Crisis Group.

-Julian teaches in the anthropology section of the School of Political and Social Inquiry, Faculty of Arts, Monash University.
+Julian is professor of Indonesian studies, Faculty of Arts, Monash University.
 His current project concerns Islamic preaching in West Java.
 Prior to undertaking this project, Julian completed two other studies on the Islamic culture of Indonesia.
 He has taught in a number of departments in the Faculty of Arts at Monash University, and is a member of the executive committee of the Monash Centre of Southeast Asian Studies.

 Laura first visited Indonesia as a teenager, travelling from Jakarta to Flores and back.
 Since then, she has studied various aspects of Indonesian culture and society, concentrating on the ethnography of Bali, Indonesian performance, and youth and popular cultures.
 In addition to her research, she has worked in Indonesia as an editor for the Lontar Foundation, Equinox Publishing and Latitudes magazine.
 She is currently based at Royal Holloway, University of London and is working on a biography of John Coast.